2004 unrest in Kosovo

-The 2004 unrest in Kosovo is the worst ethnic violence case in Kosovo since the end of the 1998–99 conflict.
-The violence erupted in the partitioned town of Kosovo Mitrovica, leaving hundreds wounded and at least 14 people dead.
-The unrest was precipitated by misleading reports in the Kosovo Albanian media which falsely claimed that three Kosovo Albanian boys had drowned after being chased into the Ibar River by a group of Kosovo Serbs.
-UN peacekeepers and NATO troops scrambled to contain a raging gun battle between Serbs and Albanians.
+On 17–18 March 2004, violence erupted in Kosovo, leaving hundreds wounded and at least 19 people dead.
+The unrest was precipitated by unsubstantiated reports in the Kosovo Albanian media which claimed that three Kosovo Albanian boys had drowned after being chased into the Ibar River by a group of Kosovo Serbs.
+UN peacekeepers and NATO troops scrambled to contain a gun battle between Serbs and Albanians in the partitioned town of Mitrovica, before the violence spread to other parts of Kosovo.
+Kosovo Serb communities and cultural heritage were attacked by crowds of Albanians.
 Serbs call the event the March Pogrom (Мартовски погром), while the Albanians call it the March Unrest (Trazirat e marsit).

-International courts in Pristina have prosecuted several people who attacked several Serbian Orthodox churches, handing down jail sentences ranging from 21 months to 16 years.
-A part of the destroyed churches have since been rebuilt by the Government of Kosovo in cooperation with the Serbian Orthodox Church and the UN mission in Kosovo.
+The violence resulted in the displacement of more than 4,000 Kosovo Serbs and other minorities.
+More than 935 houses, along with 35 Serbian Orthodox churches, monasteries and other religious buildings were destroyed.
+International and domestic courts in Pristina have prosecuted people who have taken part in the violence, including those who attacked several Serbian Orthodox churches, handing down prison sentences ranging from 21 months to 16 years.
+Some of the destroyed churches have since been rebuilt by the Government of Kosovo in cooperation with the Serbian Orthodox Church and the UN mission in Kosovo.
+The events led to protests in Serbia, and the burning of mosques in Belgrade and other places.